sfigg/commercialization-public/docset/manufacture/desktop/sysprep--system-preparation--overview.md

 ## <span id="BKMK_NEW"></span><span id="bkmk_new"></span>New and changed functionality

-Beginning with Windows 10, Version 1607, Sysprep can be used to prepare an image that has been upgraded.
+Beginning with Windows 10, version 1607, Sysprep can be used to prepare an image that has been upgraded.
 For example:

 - You can start with a computer that runs Windows 8.1 or Windows 7.
 - Upgrade the computer to run Windows 10, version 1607.